zju-pi/Awesome-Conditional-Diffusion-Models/README.md

 **The date in the table represents the publication date of the first version of the paper on Arxiv.**

-# Refine the generative process
+# Conditioning strategy for unconditional model

 ## Semantic meaningful Initialization